Top 10 Cooperative Dungeon Crawler Board Games

 Escape the Dark Castle isn’t the type of dungeon crawler with a bunch of map tiles and miniatures that take hours to play.
 Instead, it’s a quick dice game with some retro-style black-and-white cards.
 You play as prisoners who are attempting to break out of a castle, using any items you can find to help you fight anything that stands in your way.

-Escape the Dark Castle is a great game to get if you think your group will enjoy a light dungeon crawler with an old-school RPG feel.
+Escape the Dark Castle is a great game to get if you think your group will enjoy a light dungeon crawler with an old-school role-playing game feel.

 Read our Escape the Dark Castle review